 6) Giving a Recorded Statement to the Adverse Adjuster

-Giving a recorded statement to Stating the insurance adjuster for the negligent person is rarely a good option for an injury victim.
+Giving a recorded statement.
+Making a recorded statement to the insurance adjuster for the negligent person is rarely a good option for an injury victim.
 What you say can hurt you and will not help you.
 When asked to give a recorded statement to the other insurance company, consider speaking with a personal injury attorney first.

 If you or someone you love were involved in an accident and suffered a severe injury, do not delay.
 Our legal team has the experience and expertise to handle any accident settlement.